MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acxdrmforward.md

 ### -field Flags

-Flags - TBD are any flags defined?  >> No flag bits are currently defined.
+TBD - No flag bits are currently defined.
 Set this member to zero.

 ### -field DeviceObject